The Walter Swan Poetry Prize 2020

 3rd Prize £75

-The winning poets will be invited to read at the festival in October 2019.
+The winning poets will be invited to read their poems at the festival in October 2020*.

 Essential Info for All Entrants

-- Poems should be not more than 30 lines (excluding the title).
+- Poems should be no more than 30 lines (excluding the title)

 - Entries received from anyone aged 18-25 will automatically be entered for consideration in the 18-25 years subcategory as well as the main Walter Swan Poetry Prize.

 - The prizes are judged separately, and it is possible for an entrant aged 18-25 years to win or be placed in both prizes.

 - Closing date for receipt of entries: 31 July 2020, 11.30pm.

 - The entry fee is £6 per poem for writers aged over 25 years or £3.00 per poem for writers aged 18-25 years.

 - You can send as many entries as you like.